mk-fg/sht-sensor/README.md

 	print 'Relative Humidity', sht.read_rh()

-Voltage value (see note on it above) on sensor's VDD pin can be specified for calculations exactly as it is presented in datasheet table as a string, if it's not module-default '3.5V', for example: `sht = Sht(21, 17, voltage='5V')`.
+Voltage value (see note on it above) on sensor's VDD pin can be specified for calculations exactly as it is presented in datasheet table (either as a string or ShtVDDLevel enum value), if it's not module-default '3.5V', for example:
+`sht = Sht(21, 17, voltage=ShtVDDLevel.vdd_5v)`.

+It might be preferrable to use `ShtVDDLevel.vdd_5v` value over simple '5V' string as it should catch typos and similar bugs in cases, but makes no difference otherwise.

 Some calculations (e.g. for RH) use other sensor-provided values, so it's possible to pass these to the corresponding read_* methods, to avoid heating-up